From left to right: Kudzai Nyamondo, Oumie Kuyatehand Ore Francis (inaugural Sanger Excellence Fellows 2022/23)

 You will also be invited to visit the Campus, research team, and meet other people supporting the Fellowship.

-Shortlisted candidates will be invited for an interview with Wellcome Sanger Institute staff and external collaborators via Zoom.
-Candidates will be asked to give a presentation and answer questions on their previous research and the developed project proposal.
-This will be followed by a Q&A-style competency-based interview with the panel.
+Interviews will be delivered by a panel of internal and external stakeholders via Zoom.
+You will be asked to prepare a presentation and answer questions on your previous research and the developed project proposal.
+This will be followed by a Q and A style competency-based interview with the panel.

 Programme areas